Home » Dogs » Dog Separation Anxiety Problems

 Or, fancy a 50% discount?

-Book a supervised consult to allow a budding behaviourist to lead your consultation under the watchful eye of one of our behaviourists.
+Book a supervised consult to allow a budding behaviourist to lead your consultation under the watchful eye of one of our senior behaviourists.

-Max’s story
+Max’s Story

 Border Terrier

 Max, a young Border Terrier, was a rescue dog who had been with his owners for a few months.
 Max was showing separation-related behaviour, such as howling and barking for the duration of his owners’ departures from the home.
 Megan from Second Nature Behaviour visited Max and his owners at their home to provide them with a behaviour consultation.
 After asking Max’s owners lots of questions about Max’s history and background, Megan assessed that Max felt fearful when home alone, along with being a generally anxious individual inside and outside the home.
 Megan developed a behaviour modification plan for Max’s owners to follow.
 This included supporting the owners with finding ways to manage their departures to help Max feel relaxed, and developing a training plan for the owners to follow to gradually encourage Max to cope with being left home alone.
-As a result, after persistence and adherence to the plan, Max’s owners managed to make progress and were able to leave Max home alone for short periods at a time, whilst continuing to gradually leave Max for increasing periods.
+As a result, after persistence and adherence to the plan, Max’s owners managed to make progress and were able to leave Max home alone for short periods at a time, whilst continuing to gradually leave Max for increasing periods

-Next steps
+Next Steps

 1. Vet referral

-Separation issues are sometimes caused by underlying physiological issues, so we need to address these first
+Dogs reacting adversely to people are sometimes caused by underlying physiological issues, so we need to address these first

 2. Booking